 Paragon is a tiny town located in the state of Indiana.
 With a population of 565 people and just one neighborhood, Paragon is the 397th largest community in Indiana.
-Paragon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Paragon has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Paragon is generally considered to be a blue-collar town.
 44.23% of the Paragon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Paragon is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Paragon who work in sales jobs (13.46%), healthcare (8.85%), and healthcare suport services (8.08%).